-- A fire protection program will be established at the MFFF. - Management measures will be implemented at the MFFF to monitor and maintain the performance of the MFFF fire protection systems. - Fire area barriers in the MOX Fuel Fabrication Building will have a minimum fire rating of two hours. - Following the injection of clean agent, the supply ventilation dampers to the room are automatically closed by the fire detection and alarm control system.
-The exhaust ventilation to the room is automatically secured following the injection of clean agent except in rooms containing dispersible radioactive materials. - Sprinkler systems are designed in accordance with the applicable requirements of NFPA 13-1996. - The MFFF fire main and fire water supplies are sized in accordance with the applicable requirements of NFPA 13-1996, 14-1996, and 24-1995. - Flammable and combustible liquids are stored and handled in accordance with the applicable requirements of NFPA 30-1996.
+- A fire protection program will be established at the MFFF. - Management measures will be implemented at the MFFF to monitor and maintain the performance of the MFFF fire protection systems. - Fire area barriers in the MOX Fuel Fabrication Building will have a minimum fire rating of two hours; fire area barriers rated at less than 2 hours are justified in the Fire Hazards Analysis. - Following the injection of clean agent, the supply ventilation dampers to the room are automatically closed by the fire detection and alarm control system.
+The exhaust ventilation to the room is automatically secured following the injection of clean agent except in rooms containing dispersible radioactive materials. - Sprinkler systems are designed in accordance with the applicable requirements of NFPA 13-1996. - The MFFF fire main and fire water supplies are sized in accordance with the applicable requirements of NFPA 13-1996, 14-1996, and 24-1995.